Free Website Content - What Is Software Piracy

 BBS/ Internet Piracy occurs when there is an electronic

-onto or from bulletin boards or the Internet for others
+and materials onto or from bulletin boards or the Internet

-to copy and use without the proper license.
-Often hackers
+for others to copy and use without the proper license.

-will distribute or sell the hacked software or cracked keys.
+Often hackers will distribute or sell the hacked software

 Another technique used by software pirates is to illegally

-software once and use it on multiple computers.
-Purchasing
+the software once and use it on multiple computers.

-software with a stolen credit card is another form of software
+Purchasing software with a stolen credit card is another

 These types of software piracy have hampered the software